Pathway to Successful learning

 Long term goals are generated in up to 3 key areas of learning.
 These goals guide the student’s priority learning in their Individual Education Plans for the next 3-4 years.

-The Individual Education Plan (I.E.P) is a plan which identifies priority learning needs for individual students.
+The Individual Learning Education Plan (I.L.P) is a plan which identifies priority learning needs for individual students.
 It outlines the student's learning goals for a specific period of time.

 The plan also describes the teaching strategies, resources and specialist support required to enable the student to meet those goals.